luzinbar/DSPS-assignment1/README.txt

 ----- Program Explanation -----

 Terms:
-1. App2managerQ – a general SQS to send messages from all the local apps to the manager.
+1. App2managerQ â€“ a general SQS to send messages from all the local apps to the manager.
-2. Manager2appQ – a general SQS to send message from the manager to all the local apps.
+2. Manager2appQ â€“ a general SQS to send message from the manager to all the local apps.
-3. appB – a personal bucket in S3 for every local app.
+3. appB â€“ a personal bucket in S3 for every local app.
-4. Manager2workersQ – a general SQS to send message from the manager to the workers.
+4. Manager2workersQ â€“ a general SQS to send message from the manager to the workers.
-5. Workers2managerQ – a general SQS to send a message from the workers to the manager.
+5. Workers2managerQ â€“ a general SQS to send a message from the workers to the manager.

 ***** Local Application *****

 - A quick brief:
 Every local app is communicating with the manager with SQS queues.
-We have two SQSs for this part – one from the local app to the manager and one from the manager to the local app.
+We have two SQSs for this part â€“ one from the local app to the manager and one from the manager to the local app.
 Only the first local app that connects to the system and initializes the manager, creates the SQS queues, the others are looking for the existing queues by their name to use them.
 The local app uploads the file to S3, wait for a done message from the manager, indicating the status of all the tasks in its input file, downloads from S3 the output file, and convert it to HTML.

-1. The first local application starts and checks the manager activity, which is tagged as manager.
+1. The first local application starts and checks the manager activity, which is tagged as manager.Â
 2. If the manager does not exist, the local app creates a new EC2 instance for the manager and provides the manager a user data containing the credentials for AWS services, JDK to download, the path to the jar, etc. Moreover, the local app creates two SQSs queues (app2managerQ, manager2appQ).
 3. Else, the manager already exists, and the local application looks for the relevant queues to use.